Untel/ft_printf/README.md

 This tester require an implementation of `ft_sprintf(char *buffer, const char str...);` to work.

-Copy test folder into your own repository, and cd in.
+Copy `test` folder into your own repository, and cd in.

-Run `make run` to run all tests, with leaks check.
+Run `make run` to run all tests, with memory leaks check.

 Run `make ARGS="int uint char string pointer hex float exp gfloat leaks other" run` to run only some tests.